ZhPrav/Getting_Sharing_Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The full description of the original dataset is presented in the archive mentioned above.

+### The original dataset processing

+* Download the ZIP and unzip it to the home dorectory
+* be sure that required in CodeBook files are presented in a working directory

 ### The main tasks for this course project are:

 * Prepare a tidy dataset which contains only extracted the measurements on the mean and standard deviation for each measurement in combined train + test dataset